-One way for the entrepreneur to mitigate startup risks is through insurance.
-Listed below are eight types of insurance that entrepreneurs should consider as they develop and grow their startup.
+One way for entrepreneurs to mitigate startup risks is through insurance.
+Here are 8 types of insurance that entrepreneurs should consider as they develop and grow their startup.

-- Workers Compensation Insurance protects employees by providing wage replacement and medical benefits to employees injured in the course of employment.
+Protects employees by providing wage replacement and medical benefits to employees injured in the course of employment.